 According to Matheson, you’ve got two weeks to eat this jar of yummy stuff.
 I’d say that’s a feat that won’t be too difficult to accomplish, wouldn’t you?

-1. Place the chocolate chips in the top of a double boiler over simmering water; heat and stir until smooth and melted.
+- Place the chocolate chips in the top of a double boiler over simmering water; heat and stir until smooth and melted.
 Alternately, you can place the chocolate in a microwave-safe bowl and heat in short bursts until the chocolate is soft and melted.
-Set the hot melted chocolate aside to cool to warm.
+Set the hot melted chocolate aside to cool.